 As of June 30, 2023, "Private Capital Investments" consists of three private real estate funds, four private debt funds, and three private equity funds.
 The fair value of the investments has been determined based on net asset value provided by the investment managers of the funds.
 All of the funds are closed-end vehicles and are not redeemable in the open markets.
 It is expected that these investments will be held for the entire lives of the funds.
 Distributions are made from the free cash flow of the funds.
 Distributions typically occur quarterly but may occur more or less frequently.
 Private real estate funds distribute rental income and proceeds from the sale of properties to investors.
-Private debt funds distribute earnings and proceeds from sale of underlying portfolio companies to investors.
+Private debt funds distribute interest and principal received from underlying debt instruments to investors.
+Private equity funds distribute earnings and proceeds from sale of underlying portfolio companies to investors.
 These funds have total lifespans ranging from seven to twelve years, subject to multiple "one-year" extensions.
 Due to the inherent uncertainty in the valuation of these types of investments, the fair value reported on the financial statements may differ from the values that would have been used if a ready market for such securities existed.